Skip to main contentSkip to Table of Contents

 The obligated balance not yet disbursed includes accounts payable, accrued expenses, and undelivered orders that have reduced unexpended appropriations but have not yet decreased the fund balance on hand.

-Schedule of Property, Plant and Equipment, Net as of September 30, 2022:
+Schedule of General Property, Plant, and Equipment, Net as of September 30, 2025:

 Cost